-The best GAN architecture was found to be CryinGAN using both discriminators, where $\lambda = 0.05$ was found to be optimum among the values tested.
-We trained CryinGAN with $\lambda = 0.05$ to use for further structural analysis of the generated structures.
+We further evaluated the disordered interface structures generated by CryinGAN.
+We trained a CryinGAN model on the dataset of DFT-relaxed interface structures with $\lambda = 0.05$.
 The generator was trained once every 2 batches to speed up the training.
-We found the training to be stable at this frequency as shown by the Wasserstein distance plot in ESI Fig. S14a.
-Although the Wasserstein distance plateaued early in the training, the percentage of (relaxed) low-interface-energy structures continued to gradually increase (see ESI Fig. S14b and c).
-We stopped the training when the energy improvements have mostly plateaued, and used the last trained model as the best GAN model.
-Structures were generated using the model, and relaxed using M3GNet followed by DFT calculations to determine the interface energy distribution and perform subsequent structural analysis.
+We found the training to be stable at this frequency as shown by the Wasserstein distance plot in ESI Fig. S26a.
+Although the Wasserstein distance plateaued early in the training, the percentage of (relaxed) low-interface-energy structures continued to gradually increase (see ESI Fig. S26b and c).
+We stopped the training when the energy improvements have mostly plateaued.
+Structures were generated using the model from the last epoch, and relaxed using M3GNet followed by DFT calculations.
+Low-interface-energy structures were filtered from the relaxed structures.